 by Cynthia M. Johnson, MA

-Trigeminal neuralgia (TN) is a problem with the trigeminal nerve.
+Trigeminal neuralgia (TN) is pain in the trigeminal nerve of the head.
 The nerve senses touch, pain, pressure, and temperature.
 It also helps make saliva and tears.
 TN causes severe, shooting pain along one side of the face.

-In most cases, the cause is unknown.
-In some, it may be caused by an abnormally formed artery or vein near the nerve.
+The cause is not always known.
+It may be due to an abnormally formed artery or vein near the nerve.
 The blood vessel can press on the nerve and cause problems.

-Rarely, TN may happen as a symptom of another health problem, such as:
+TN may also be a symptom of another health problem, such as:

 American Chronic Pain Association

 Facial Pain Association

 Trigeminal Neuralgia Association of Canada